Get answers to your career questions

 Auticon Canada Ltd.:

-The CAPS team is working with Engineering Co-op and Career Services to support your employment needs and connect you with opportunities from automotive and advanced manufacturing companies.
+The CAPS team is working with Engineering Co-op and Career Services to support your employment needs and connect you with opportunities.

 If you’re an Engineering student who identifies as having a disability, you’re eligible for support through this program.
 We know the term “disability” covers a broad range and degree of conditions, some visible and some invisible, some episodic and some lifelong.
 Whether you’re registered with Student Accessibility Services (SAS) or not, you may benefit from participating in this program through CAPS.